The City Council promotes a campaign to inform the public about developments in Road Safety and how these affect Granada.

 On the other hand, the mayor recalled that although at this time drivers who exceed the speed are not being sanctioned, in the future they will be subject to a fine who when accessing these lanes fail to comply with the speed limitation.
 Finally, he referred to the road regulations in process - referring to radars, mobiles, seat belts and other issues and reminded the public that those who wish to have the guidelines contained in this campaign, can download the brochure in the QR code that appears in billboards and brochures distributed throughout the city.

 During the informative appearance, the mayor was accompanied by the provincial deputy chief of Traffic, Julia de la Cruz, and the president of the Andalusian Driving School Federation, José Blas Valero, who thanked the City Council for promoting vital information for the citizen and for the improvement of traffic in the city .

-Delegation of Citizens Safety, Mobility, Strategic Projects and Metropolitan Office.
+Delegation of Citizens Safety and Mobility.

 City of Granada